rps/Realtime-Transit-Display/README.md

 # Realtime-Transit-Display

 A realtime transit display meant for a kiosk with no user interaction.
-It shows realtime arrivals of MUNI and BART transit vehicles for nearby stations, Uber wait times and weather.
+It shows realtime arrivals of MUNI and BART transit vehicles for nearby stations.

 ![realtime-transit-screenshot](https://cloud.githubusercontent.com/assets/5246402/6420623/7a6c7802-be7c-11e4-9f2e-da9056f5f155.png)
 ## Example